awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

 **Note**
 If you have a custom version of an AMI that is compatible with AWS CodeDeploy, omit the \-\-user\-data option in the preceding command\.

-   These commands create an Auto Scaling launch configuration named **CodeDeployDemo\-AS\-Configuration**, based on the specified image ID, applying the specified IAM instance profile and Amazon EC2 instance key pair, and running the command to install the latest version of the AWS CodeDeploy agent\.
+   These commands create an Amazon EC2 Auto Scaling launch configuration named **CodeDeployDemo\-AS\-Configuration**, based on the specified image ID, applying the specified IAM instance profile and Amazon EC2 instance key pair, and running the command to install the latest version of the AWS CodeDeploy agent\.
 This launch configuration is based on the t1\.micro Amazon EC2 instance type\.

-1. Call the create\-auto\-scaling\-group command to create an Auto Scaling group\.
+1. Call the create\-auto\-scaling\-group command to create an Amazon EC2 Auto Scaling group\.
 You will need the name of one of the Availability Zones in one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*, represented by the placeholder *availability\-zone*\.
 **Note**
 To view a list of Availability Zones in a region, call: